-As of December 31, 2018, the funds' most recent fiscal year end, none of the portfolio managers beneficially owned shares of the funds they manage.
+As of December 31, 2019, the funds' most recent fiscal year end, none of the portfolio managers beneficially owned shares of the funds they manage.
+As of February 21, 2020, Scott Marolf did not beneficially own shares of VP Growth and as of March 17, 2020, Steven Rossi did not beneficially own shares of VP Income and Growth.